microsoft/testfx/.github/ISSUE_TEMPLATE/feature-request.md

 ## Background and Motivation

 <!--
-What is the problem we are solving and in what context did you encounter it?
+What is the problem you are solving and in what context did you encounter it?
 -->

 ## Proposed Feature